janw-me/disable-full-site-editing/readme.txt

 Allow to disable full site editing in the admin, useful to protect a production site.
 A block theme will continue to work as intended on the frontend while making sure the theme can't be messed up.

-*!
-Full site editing is in beta, therefore there might be compatability bugs.*
+> *⚠️ Full site editing is in beta, therefore there might be compatability bugs.*
 For the coming months I'll keep testing the plugin with new (beta) releases or gutenberg and WordPres.

  - If you find a bug,
  - If you have questions,
  - Feature requests,
  - Anything else,
-Please contact me [here](https://wordpress.org/support/plugin/disable-fse/) or on the github[github repository](https://github.com/janw-me/disable-fse).
+Please contact me [here](https://wordpress.org/support/plugin/disable-full-site-editing/) or on the [github repository](https://github.com/janw-me/disable-fse).

+== Tested combinations ==

+As Full site editing is in beta I'm keeping up with gutenberg and WordPress beta versions.
+Last updated, june 6th

+- WP 5.7.2 & Gutenberg 10.7.2
+- WP 5.8-alpha-51076 & Gutenberg 10.7.2 (Gutenberg required for this WP alpha).

 == Installation ==